-Aside from the benefits provided to Mr. Trerotola at the time of his hire, which include (i) an automobile allowance of \$20,000 per year and (ii) personal use of a private aircraft chartered by the Company and/or personal financial planning services (or any combination thereof) in an aggregate amount not to exceed \$100,000 in compensation income (i.e., imputed income under tax rules) for any calendar year, we provide minimal perquisites to our executives.
-Such perquisites include (i) up to \$10,000 in financial and tax planning services for senior executives, (ii) business-related items such as relocation assistance, which may be grossed up consistent with competitive market recruitment practices, (iii) and benefits provided in non-U.S. locations in accordance with local practice.
+Aside from the benefits provided to Mr. Trerotola at the time of his hire, which include (i) an automobile allowance of \$20,000 per year and (ii) personal use of a private aircraft chartered by the Company and/or personal financial planning services (or any combination thereof) in an aggregate amount not to exceed \$100,000 in compensation income for any calendar year, we provide minimal perquisites to our executives.
+Such perquisites include (i) up to \$10,000 in financial and tax planning services for senior executives and (ii) business-related items such as relocation assistance, which may be grossed up consistent with competitive market recruitment practices.